 University personnel may assist students in progressing toward the degree that they are seeking.
 However, the final and ultimate responsibility for understanding and following the degree requirements rests with the students themselves.
 Each student is held responsible for knowing degree requirements, for enrolling in courses that fit into degree programs, and for taking courses in the proper sequence to ensure orderly progression of work.
 The student must seek advice about degree requirements and other University rules when necessary.
 The student is held responsible for knowing and abiding by University requirements regarding the standard of work required to continue in the University, as well as those dealing with academic integrity, scholastic probation, enforced withdrawal, suspension, and dismissal.
-Additionally, the student is expected to comply with the rules and processes in the Student Handbook and Student Code of Conduct, which are administered by the Office of Student Affairs.
-The Student Handbook and Student Code of Conduct are accessible at http://www.tamucc.edu/~students.
+Additionally, the student is expected to comply with the rules and processes in the Student Code of Conduct, which is administered by the Office of Student Conduct & Advocacy.
+The Student Code of Conduct is accessible at http://www.tamucc.edu/~students.

 Students admitted to the University may register for course work.
 See the admission classification system in the “Admissions” chapter of the catalog for limits.
 Former graduate students who have been inactive for two years or more must reapply for admission to the College of Graduate Studies prior to the term of re-enrollment.
 Note that some programs may require re-application after only a one-year leave of absence.
 Doctoral students must remain continuously enrolled.
 See the Continuous Enrollment and Leave of Absence policy for more information.
 Specific information regarding dates, registration materials, and course offerings may be found in the class schedule for each term (published during the preceding term).
 Students must register by the specified deadlines for the term in order to be eligible to receive course credit.
 Registration requires payment of tuition and fees.
 See “Tuition, Fees, and Financial Assistance” http://businessoffice.tamucc.edu/tuition_and_fees%20/index.html.